annie-qiu26/Spotify-Data-Visualization/README.md

 ## Building
-This application uses [openFrameworks](http://openframeworks.cc/download/), and after cloning this repository, build it with their given project generator.
+This application uses [openFrameworks](http://openframeworks.cc/download/), and after cloning this repository, build it with the given project generator.
 You need to include these two addons:<br/>
 * [ofxGrafica](https://github.com/jagracar/ofxGrafica)
 * [ofxDatGui](https://github.com/braitsch/ofxDatGui)<br/>